 Following the success of the EcoAntibio 2017 plan, which achieved all of its objectives, the new EcoAntibio 2017-2021 plan aims to ensure that the decline in animal exposure to antibiotics is sustained.
-After a sharp fall since 2011, overall animal exposure has increased by 0.7% in the past year.
-While oral exposure to antimicrobials continued to decline, exposure via injections increased.
-Between 2017 and 2018, the ALEA by species decreased for poultry, pigs and domestic carnivores, and increased for cattle and rabbits.
+The decline observed since 2011 has continued, and overall animal exposure has fallen in the last year.
+Between 2018 and 2019, the ALEA by species decreased for pigs, poultry and cattle, and increased slightly for domestic carnivores and rabbits.

-Exposure to antimicrobials regarded as critical has fallen by 86.1% for fluoroquinolones and 93.8% for newer-generation cephalosporins, compared to 2013.
-Nevertheless, an upturn in exposure to these antimicrobials was observed between 2017 and 2018.
-This development is linked to an increase in the use of injections and will need to be monitored in the coming years.
+Exposure to antimicrobials regarded as critical has fallen by 86.0% for fluoroquinolones and 94.1% for newer-generation cephalosporins, compared to 2013.
+After a sharp decline observed between 2013 and 2016, exposure to critical antimicrobials appears to have stabilised over the last three years.

-The objective set by the EcoAntibio 2017-2021 plan to reduce exposure to colistin by 50% has been achieved for the pig sector and is on track to be met for the cattle and poultry sectors.
+The objective set by the EcoAntibio 2017-2021 plan to reduce colistin exposure by 50% has been achieved for the cattle, pig and poultry sectors.